andyblomfelt/thefracturesoffel/content/01 - Port Almasha/III. What Lies Beneath a Memory.md

 A quick "Thank you, Kaela!" punctuated their steps onto the fisher's docks of Old Almasha as the Line Six peeled away, eager to not overstay their welcome.
 The wood beneath their feet felt soft as the rain began to fall, and Kaela's offer hung in the air around them.
 A way to escape the city, a way to see more of the world, or maybe a way to get into more trouble.

-#redo The group quickly navigated the hazy streets through the storm, returning to The Gallery within the hour.
-Noro quickly got Ewan their money, and the crew took up a booth at Layla's despite their injuries, as they had much to discuss.
-Between Kaela's offer, the journal and cipher they discovered in the temple, and how to go about getting a map of the Nyrian sea, the drinks were just a means to figure out how to go forward.
+The group quickly navigated the hazy streets through the storm, returning to The Gallery within the hour.
+Noro quickly got Ewan his money, and took up a booth at Layla's, wincing slightly as the booth pressed against fresh bruises.
+Rain tapped against the large windows overlooking the canal, the only noise to muffle their conversation.

+Into the later hours of the night, the group recounted their adventurers, and considered Kaela's proposal.
+Noro, Ylva, and Tiyeme were eager to join the Line Six, while Ewan and Demiel had their own reservations.
+One by one, they returned to their rooms for the night, some with conviction at leaving this damn city, and others more unsure.